AndreasBackx/waycorner/README.md

 # Timeout in milliseconds before command is triggered.
 timeout_ms = 250  # default

+# Color of the corner when previewed
+# (useful for debuging purposes when setting up several hot corners)
+color = red  # default

 # Optional output config to specify what output to use.
 [left.output]
 # Regex to match output descriptions on.